kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>For web developers, who were technically set up to work remotely already, this was a job boom.
 They suddenly had job options available to them from around the world, not just in their hometown.</p>

-<p>On the whole, companies have always employed developers from other countries.
+<p>On the whole, US companies have always employed developers from other countries.
 But based on all the open remote jobs I saw, companies now seem more willing to hire stateside coders.</p>

 <p>Financially, this made sense for businesses.
 They no longer needed to hire devs at USD$100,000+ a year, rent them an office and then maintain it with electricity, custodians, etc.</p>